Level 3 Team Leader/Supervisor Apprenticeship

 What is the course about?

+If you are excited at the prospect of a career in management, then this apprenticeship could be your perfect first step towards an exciting career path.
 A team leader/supervisor is a first line management role, with operational/project responsibilities or responsibility for managing a team.
 Working in the private, public, or charity sector and in all sizes of organisation, specific duties will vary but the knowledge, skills and behaviours needed will be the same regardless of the specific role.
 Your key duties are likely to include supporting, managing and developing team members, managing projects, planning and monitoring workloads and resources, delivering operational plans, resolving problems, and building relationships internally and externally.

 Why should I choose the course?

 This course will provide you with the underpinning skills and knowledge required to be an aspiring team leader.
 Your responsibilities may include supporting, managing, and developing your team members, managing projects, and planning and monitoring workloads and resources.
 Delivering operational plans, resolving problems, and building work relationships are also key factors in becoming a successful team leader.

 What will I learn?

 This in-depth apprenticeship programme will cover the breadth and depth of the standard, using suggested on-programme assessment methods that integrate the required knowledge, skills, and behaviour components.
 Assessments are designed to ensure that you are sufficiently prepared to undertake a work-based project and move to End Point Assessment (EPA).
 The core knowledge, skills, and behaviours covered within the standard are interpersonal excellence, organisational performance, delivering results, personal effectiveness – managing self, leading and managing people, building relationships, project management, finance and operational management.

 How is the apprenticeship delivered?

 On-programme learning will require you to achieve the Institute for Leadership and Management (ILM) Level 3 Diploma for Managers